We’ve been hearing about the imminent demise of the annual report for over 25 years. Funny thing is it’s not dying — just evolving.

 For many companies there is still a firm commitment to the report (as a report, review, 10-K wrap or responsibility-focused communication — in print or online).
 Granted, the purpose, content and format are changing.
-But, at the most basic level, why are companies still doing annual reports, beyond the bare minimum legal requirements?
-Here are a few reasons we’ve found, based on our experience, why companies still produce annual reports.
+The Proxy is coming to life as a more meaningful communication opportunity.
+Sustainability content is on the rise, in some cases the leading message.
+But, at the most basic level, why are some companies still doing annual reports, beyond the bare minimum legal requirements?
+Here are a few reasons why companies still produce annual reports.

 1. It’s the “Swiss Army Knife” of communications